 If sun represents a concern for you, and it probably should, then you will want a rash guard with UPF protection.
 Manufacturers achieve this protection in one of two ways.
 They use a tight stich that blocks out the UV, or they coat the fabric.

-In either case, just know that UPF protection from your rash guard is no substitute for sunscreen.
+In either case, just know that UPF protection from your rash guard is no substitute for a good waterproof sunscreen.
 Rather, you should use both together to increase your overall protection.

 You can help or hinder the amount of sun protection you receive by choosing a style that covers everything, or choosing a style that still leaves a lot of bare skin.
 Look for the UPF rating on a rash guard.
 That rating means the rash guard was specifically engineered and tested for blocking UV.